-- 1. Short field technique as specified in Section 4. - 2.
-Prior to takeoff, the mixture should be leaned to the Maximum Power Fuel Flow placard value in a full throttle, static runup. - 3.
-Decrease distances 10% for each 9 knots headwind.
-For operation with tail winds up to 10 knots, increase distances by 10% for each 2 knots. - 4.
-For operation on dry, grass runway, increase distances by 15% of the "ground roll" figure.
+- Short field technique as specified in Section 4. - Decrease distances 10% for each 9 knots headwind.
+For operation with tail winds up to 10 knots, increase distances by 10% for each 2 knots. - For operation on dry, grass runway, increase distances by 15% of the "ground roll" figure.